 Brake Metering Valve

-It's located in-line to the front brakes and holds back pressure to the front calipers until enough pressure builds in the system.
-Rear brake apply pressure builds to a point, (75-125 psi) that forces the valve open allowing pressurized brake fluid to flow to the calipers and then applying the front brakes.
+It's in line with the front brakes and holds back pressure to the front calipers until enough pressure builds in the system.
+The rear brake apply pressure builds to a point (75-125 psi) that forces the valve open allowing pressurized brake fluid to flow to the calipers and then applying the front brakes.

-The metering valve has an inlet port from the master cylinder and a port for each of the front calipers.
+The metering valve has an inlet port from the master cylinder and a port for each front caliper.
 A spring maintains pressure on a sealed port blocking fluid pressure to the front brakes.
 As pressure builds past spring pressure, the valve stem moves until it reaches a hold-off point.
-It is at this hold-off point that the brake fluid is allowed to flow freely.
+At this hold-off point, the brake fluid is allowed to flow freely.